twinklebob/jekyll-ttskch-theme/_drafts/christmas-lights-hope.md

 The problem is that these days there are so many bright lights, and their appearance is so predictable, that we don't always take notice of the dark that they are standing up to.
 In some places the dark doesn't have a chance!
 That is, until January.

-The days might be technically getting longer, but we're more likely to be in the bleak midwinter in January than we are in February.
+The days might be technically getting longer, but we're more likely to be in the bleak midwinter in January than we are in December.
 All of the celebrations have passed and the lights are all gone.
 January is dark and it's depressing.
-The most depressing day of the year is in January [date?].
+It's no wonder that they call the third Monday in January "Blue Monday" (it's the 21st this year).

-It reminds me a little of a scene in Aladdin (I love that film).
-The Genie has just given the performance of his life, showing what he's capable of, the performance has escalated fast and then all of a sudden it ends and they're back trapped in the dark cave.
+It reminds me a little of a scene in Aladdin (I love that film): The Genie has just given the performance of his life, showing what he's capable of, the performance has escalated fast and then all of a sudden it ends and they're back trapped in the dark cave.
 It's that sudden contrast between the high of Christmas and the low of January that can test our hope.

 Of course we know that the sun will come, it always does, but we know we still have a lot to get through before that.
 There's beasts from the east, there's (drip drip drop) little april showers.
 Can hope really last?